WebAssembly/design/HighLevelGoals.md

     * maintain the versionless, [feature-tested](FeatureTest.md) and
       [backwards-compatible](BinaryEncoding.md#backwards-compatibility)
       evolution story of the Web;
-    * mxecute in the same semantic universe as JavaScript;
+    * execute in the same semantic universe as JavaScript;
     * allow synchronous calls to and from JavaScript;
     * enforce the same-origin and permissions security policies;
     * access browser functionality through the same Web APIs that are accessible